 The Aloha Music Camp is a week-long immersion into the music, dance, language and culture of Hawai‘i.
 Join the Beamer family — famed slack-key pioneer Keola, kumu hula Moanalani Beamer and Hawaiian language specialist Kaliko Beamer-Trapp — along with some of the most respected musicians, performers, and instructors in the islands to learn how to play Hawaiian music and experience Hawaiian culture.
-Camp is held at a carefully selected beach-side setting each year: join us for our fourth Camp at the wonderful Marriott Courtyard Kaua’i at Coconut Beach in February 2017.
+Camp is held at a carefully selected beach-side setting each year: join us for our fifth Camp at the wonderful Marriott Courtyard Kaua’i at Coconut Beach in February 2017.

 Instruction is but one part of the whole experience that makes Aloha Music Camp such a popular gathering year-over-year.
 Campers return to be inspired by beautiful Hawaiian sunsets, the Pacific breeze blowing through the coconut tress, and the great conversations and time spent with Camp friends who stay in touch all year long between Camps.
 Each day is spent with other campers learning to play Hawaiian slack key guitar, ʻukulele, or steel guitar; dancing hula, making traditional lei, singing Hawaiian songs, or even building beautiful Hawaiian instruments of their very own.
 Breakfast, lunch, and evening activities include private Camp-only buffet dining, catching up with friends, and listening to great music and wonderful stories afterwards.
 The whole experience is interwoven with the magic of aloha.

 Aloha Music Camp is presented by Keola Beamer and the Mohala Hou Foundation.